micahtilton/hacc-askus/README.md

 - Only contexts that have a similarity of 0.8 (1.0 being most similar) or higher are considered.
 This means that if the user's question is not similar to any data in the database, a request to OpenAI's GPT 3.5 model is not made.
 In this case, a prompt injection is not possible.
 - We prompt Hoku with this
 ```
-You are Hoku, an AI chat assistant to help UH Manoa students.
+You are Hoku, an AI chat assistant to help UH students.
 You give at most 3 sentence answers in the form of a text message.
 DO NOT mention the context or any external sources.
 You MUST ONLY give information based on the context above.